NetworkBlockDevice/nbd/doc/proto.md

     haggling, and proceed to the transmission phase.
 Data: name of the export, free-form UTF-8 text (subject to limitations by server implementation).
-The length of the name is determined from the option header, and does NOT include a NUL terminator.
-If the chosen export does not exist or requirements for the chosen export are not met (e.g., the client did not negotiate TLS for an export where the server requires it), the server should close the
+The length of the name is determined from the option header.
+The name is not NUL terminated, and may not contain embedded NUL characters.
+If the
+    chosen export does not exist or requirements for the chosen export are not met (e.g., the client did not negotiate TLS for an export where the server requires it), the server should close the